 Value-added reseller (VAR) licences

-A value-added reseller (VAR) licence gives the holder permission to use property sales records to create, develop and maintain products they can market as derivative information products - eg for a smartphone application.
+A Value-Added Reseller (VAR) licence provides the licensee with permission to use property sales records to create, develop and maintain products they can market as derivative information products - eg for a smartphone application.
 Up to 59 attributes of data are available for each sale record.
 No personal details are provided.
-VAR licences are: